snonux/foo.zone/gemfeed/2026-02-02-tmux-popup-editor-for-cursor-agent-prompts.md

-# A tmux popup editor for Cursor Agent prompts
+# A tmux popup editor for Cursor Agent CLI prompts

 > Published at 2026-02-01T20:24:16+02:00